mariahrucker/Tic-Tac-Toe/README.md

 ## Credits

-This implementation of Tic Tac Toe was created by Mariah Rucker.
+Implementation of Tic Tac Toe was created by Mariah Rucker.

 ## Contact